 According to Wang Chi, discussions on future cooperation with ESA are already underway in these areas.

-For China and Europe, SMILE may represent not an endpoint, but the starting point of a longer and more structured era of space science collaboration.
+For China and Europe, SMILE may be only the beginning of a longer era of space science cooperation.

 If you liked this article, why not read: China Opens Space Station Program to Foreign Astronauts